pine-vm/pine/guide/how-to-build-a-full-stack-web-app-in-elm-time.md

 So we have delivered the frontend app to client web browsers and made sure the update functions for communication between them use matching types.
 But how do we let them exchange Elm values?
 Any software that wants to communicate over the network must serialize and deserialize these messages.
 Since the code implementing these functions depends entirely on the message type, we let Elm-Time generate this code automatically at build time.

-The Elm module `CompilationInterface.GenerateJsonConverters` provides automatically generated JSON encoders and decoders for Elm types.
+The Elm module `CompilationInterface.GenerateJsonConverters` provides automatically generated JSON encoders and decoders for Elm types of your choice.

 By adding a declaration in this module, we instruct the compiler to generate a JSON encoder or decoder.
 The compiler replaces the declaration with the generated code.
 The compiler also checks that the type is serializable and deserializable.